kovanostra/Udacity-projects/Self Driving Car Engineer/Advanced Lane Finding/README.md

 1. The detected polygon on the inverse perspective transform
 1. The final frame with the road lanes, the curvature, and the distance from centre

+Using this option on videos is a lot slower than just running the pipeline.

 ## 4. Code structure

     src/